-There’s no one-size-fits-all formula.
+There’s no one-size-fits-all formula for remote work.
 Everyone has different way of working.
 Different times at which they work.
 Different work locations.
 Different time zones.

 Even though the rise of remote work isn’t a new trend, many people are still figuring out how to work remotely through trial and error, doing their best to stay happy and productive.
 The challenges exist both for those who are remote work veterans and people who are just getting started.